josh-/juniordev-hacktoberfest/README.md

 And if you'd like, [add yourself to above list of mentors](https://github.com/josh-/juniordev-hacktoberfest/edit/master/README.md)!

-## Don't forget to have an enjoy Hacktoberfest!
+## Don't forget to have an enjoyable Hacktoberfest!
 ![](https://i.imgur.com/1kk1yAs.jpg)